Skip to main content

 3. If you installed your collector as a root user, you can run systemctl status to make sure your collector is inactive or active.
 The systemctl status command only works when you install your collector as a root user.

-For more information about starting and stoping the collector, see the Collector Operations topic.
+For more information about starting and stopping the collector, see the Collector Operations topic.